Sharing files via browser

 In the window that opens, insert the Identifier.series from the file metadata in IDA.

-Information regarding applications will be sent to the e-mail address of the distributor provided in the description.
+Information regarding applications will be sent to the e-mail address of the Etsin description's Distributor field.
 The email must be in the form of <Haka id>@<organization>.fi.
+Also the person appyling for access rights must use their Haka ID when applying.

-When citing and linking to the data in publications you should always use its identifier from Etsin metadata description page when making the link.
+When citing and linking to the data in publications you should always use its identifier.
 The identifier will link to the description in Etsin.
-It has the form
+The identifier created by Etsin can be found from the description's Identifier field and it has the form: